SteveBattista/RAMSAFE/readme.md

 }
 ```

+## ⚡ Quick user guide (I don't want to read all of the instructions 😅)

-4. 🔌 Plug in USB drive.
+1. 🔌 Plug in USB drive.
-5. 🔥 Use a tool like [RUFUS](https://rufus.ie/en/) if you are in Windows or Startup Disk Creator for Linux (this may require an install of new software in Ubuntu) to load the RAMSAFE.iso to USB.
+2. 🔥 Use a tool like [RUFUS](https://rufus.ie/en/) if you are in Windows or Startup Disk Creator for Linux (this may require an install of new software in Ubuntu) to load the RAMSAFE.iso to USB.
-6. 🔄 Reboot machine.
+3. 🔄 Reboot machine.
     1. ⌨️ While rebooting press the Boot time menu (F12 for Dell)
     2. 🖥️ Follow Prompts for keyboard and network.
     3. ❌ No need to update installer as you are not installing this os. **WARNING if you select install and follow though it will erase your hard-drive**